 While I highly recommend playing aggressively in most cases, it is important to find spots when pot control is the right play and balance out your game in this way.

 Optimal Cash Games Strategy – Putting It All Together

 Cash game poker is a very complex game that requires many different strategic adjustments and non-stop attention from the players.

-However, if you apply the cash game poker tips I have shared with you here the next time you play, you will have a much better chance of coming away a winner.
+However, if you apply the cash game poker tips I have shared with you here the next time you play Texas Holdem, you will have a much better chance of coming away as a winner.

 It’s important to remember that even the best poker players in the world have losing cash game sessions.
 So, make sure you always play your best game and don’t be too results-oriented.

 Put all my cash game tips together when forming your cash game strategy, and remember to have fun with it, play within your bankroll, and keep improving your game until you finally become a consistent winner!